A pretty beach and fun waterpark makes Jamaica’s all-inclusive Hilton Rose Hall Resort a good bet for families

 Everyone I interacted with was incredibly friendly and welcoming.
 And unlike some other resorts I’ve stayed at, there wasn’t pressure to tip at every encounter.
 While the food was sometimes slow to come out, the servers were attentive and the restaurant hosts frequently checked in on guests to see how their meal was going.
 I also appreciated that I was never offered a sales pitch for a timeshare, excursion, upgraded experience or anything else of that sort.

 Housekeeping was automatically provided daily unless there was a do-not-disturb sign on your door.
-Common areas were constantly being cleaned, there were signs to promote physical distancing and hand sanitiser dispensers were available next to elevators and other high-traffic areas.
+Common areas were constantly being cleaned, there were signs to promote physical distancing and hand sanitizer dispensers were available next to elevators and other high-traffic areas.

 Although I didn’t get an upgrade, my Diamond status was recognized with a welcome amenity, delivered shortly after getting to my room.

 All things considered, I enjoyed my stay at the Hilton Rose Hall Resort and Spa.
 While the room and food were forgettable, the rest of the property was well-appointed.
 Between the beautiful private beach with water sports, the on-site waterpark, supervised kids club and more, there’s plenty to keep people of all ages occupied.
-Couple that with reasonable cash rates and the possibility to redeem points and you’ve got yourself a solid family holiday spot.
+Couple that with reasonable cash rates and the possibility to redeem points and you’ve got yourself a solid family vacation spot.
 If you’re looking for a more quiet, romantic getaway, you might want to look elsewhere.

 All photos by Benji Stawski/The Points Guy